Secondhand Asbestos Exposure

 - Others regularly exposed to contaminated clothing or dust in the home

 Take-home exposure is often associated with jobs that involved repeated asbestos contact.
-These may include shipyard work, pipefitting, insulation work, construction, demolition, industrial maintenance, factory work, and automotive brake repair.
+These may include shipyard work, pipefitting, insulation work, construction, demolition, industrial maintenance, factory work, refinery work, power plant work, and automotive brake repair.

-Secondhand exposure has been discussed in connection with the same types of diseases linked to direct asbestos exposure, including:
+Secondhand exposure has been discussed in connection with the same kinds of illnesses linked to direct asbestos exposure.
+These may include mesothelioma, asbestos-related lung cancer, and asbestosis.

 These illnesses may take many years or even decades to appear after exposure, which can make it difficult for families to immediately connect a diagnosis to events that happened long ago.